Breast Reconstruction Surgery

 Nipple and Areola Reconstruction

-In general, the nipple and areola are removed during any mastectomy operation because breast cancer can reoccur at those sites.
+In general, the nipple and areola are removed during any mastectomy operation, because breast cancer can recur at those sites.

 Some women who have breast reconstruction also choose to have the nipple and areola reconstructed.
 Most doctors prefer to wait several weeks or months after the first breast operation to rebuild the nipple and areola.
 This allows new breast tissue to heal and settle into place so minor adjustments, in size and position, can be made during the second procedure.